PatternsTechGit/PT_Linting/README.md

-# Incorporating ESLint in Angular Application
+# Incorporating ESLint in Angular Application (CHANGE TRY BY DEV_TEAM)

 ### What is Linting?
 Linting is the automated checking of source code for programmatic and stylistic errors.
 This is done by using a lint tool (otherwise known as linter).
 A lint tool is a basic static code analyzer, we will be using [ESLint](https://dev.to/shivambmgupta/eslint-what-why-when-how-5f1d "ESLint").